 ESTRING is indicated for the treatment of moderate to severe symptoms of vulvar and vaginal atrophy due to menopause.

 By using the Estring Co-Pay Card, you acknowledge that you currently meet the eligibility criteria and will comply with the terms and conditions described below:

-- This card is not valid for prescriptions that are eligible to be reimbursed, in whole or in part, by Medicaid, Medicare, Tricare or other federal or state healthcare programs (including any state prescription drug assistance programs) and the Government Health Insurance Plan available in Puerto Rico (formerly known as “La Reforma de Salud”)
+- This Co-Pay Card is not valid for prescriptions that are reimbursed, in whole or in part, by Medicaid, Medicare, Tricare, Veterans Affairs health care, or other federal or state healthcare programs (including any state prescription drug assistance programs) and the Government Health Insurance Plan available in Puerto Rico (formerly known as “La Reforma de Salud”).

-- This card is not valid when the entire cost of your prescription drug is eligible to be reimbursed by your private insurance plans or other health or pharmacy benefit programs
+- This Co-Pay Card is not valid when the entire cost of your prescription drug is eligible to be reimbursed by your private insurance plan or other private health or pharmacy benefit programs.

-- You must deduct the value of this card from any reimbursement request submitted to your insurance plan, either directly by you or on your behalf
+- You must deduct the value of this Co-Pay Card from any reimbursement request submitted to your private insurance plan, either directly by you or on your behalf.